thesecretmaster/smo-multiplayer-server-performance-testing/README.md

 list of backends and queues, run `python setup.py --help`.
 Try them out!

 To run the server, compile it and then run `./server`.
 To run a simulated client, run `./client`.
-You can run as many clients as you like, and they will all log their activity.
+You can run as many clients as you like.
+Both the server and client executables will log their activity to STDOUT.